gemworks/gem-farm/README.md

 - Gem Bank 🏦 - responsible for storing NFTs, lets you configure which mints are/not allowed into the vaults
 - Gem Farm 🧑‍🌾 - responsible for issuing rewards, lets you configure fixed/variable rates, lock up periods, fees, rarities & more

+Gem Bank is used under the hood by Gem Farm.

 # Official deployment 🚀

 Both programs are now officially deployed across all 3 networks (mainnet, devnet, testnet):